CHEESECAKE MOUSSE TART with BALSAMIC BLUEBERRIES

 Notes:

-CHEESECAKE MOUSSE TART WITH
+CHEESECAKE MOUSSE TART +

 Ingredients: 1 package graham crackers, 5 tbsp. melted butter, 1 tbsp. sugar, 10 ounces cream cheese at room temperature, 1/2 cup powdered sugar, 1 tsp. vanilla extract, a pinch of sea salt, 1 cup heavy whipping cream, zest of 1 lime, juice of 1/2 lime.
-For the Balsamic Blueberries: 1 cup blueberries, 1 tbsp. balsamic vinegar, 1/3 cup sugar, 1 tsp. corn starch.

 Serves 8.

-6. Carefully unmold the springform pan.
+5. Finish: Carefully unmold the springform pan.
 Serve slices of the tart with a dribble of balsamic blueberries over top. #cheesecake mousse tart with balsamic blueberries #cheesecake mousse #cheesecake #cheesecake tart #balsamic blueberries